gerirgaudi/naplug/README.md

 Up until now, *Naplug* has essentially provided *syntactic sugar* to define and use what amounts to single-purpose plugins, along with some convenience methods to represent status and produce output.
 But plugins sometimes need to perform a number of possibly independent tasks to reach a final, _aggregated_ status.

-In *Naplug*, these tasks are _nested plugins_ or _subplugins_, and are commonly referred to as *plugs*. which are scoped to a _master_ plugin.
+In *Naplug*, these tasks are _nested plugins_ or _subplugins_, and are referred to as *plugs* scoped to a _parent_ plugin.
 When a plugin is created, we can define *plugs* inside the plugin through the `plugin` instance method.
 Again, these can be tagged, and plug tags must be unique, this time within a plugin.

     class PlugPlugin